ujala-singh/gRPC_LoadBalancing_K8s/README.md

 - Linkerd Proxy (Service Mesh): Linkerd is used as a service mesh to facilitate advanced networking capabilities such as load balancing, service discovery, and security.
 When the client sends a request, Linkerd acts as an intermediary.

 - Envoy as a Load Balancer: Within the Linkerd service mesh, Envoy proxies are deployed to handle routing and load balancing.
-Envoy ensures that incoming requests are distributed to available gRPC server instances effectively, optimizing resource usage.
+Envoy ensures that incoming requests are distributed to available gRPC server instances effectively, optimizing resource usage and by using a headless service.

 - gRPC Server: The gRPC server is the final destination for the client's request.
 It processes the request, executes business logic, and sends a response back to the client through the same flow, ensuring a seamless and efficient communication process.